Party of the Democratic Revolution: 1988 presidential election

-In the 1988 presidential election Cárdenas had come closer than any other political candidate to winning against the PRI, which had been in power since 1929.
-The victory of the PRI's candidate, Carlos Salinas de Gortari, in 1988 was largely considered electoral fraud after the computers tabulating votes had reportedly crashed.
+In the 1988 presidential election, Cárdenas had come closer than any other political candidate to winning against the PRI, which had been in power since 1929.
+The victory of the PRI's candidate, Carlos Salinas de Gortari, was largely considered guilty of electoral fraud in 1988; this was after the computers tabulating votes had reportedly crashed.
+As a result, Cárdenas claimed that he had won the election, although he never declared himself president.
+The National Democratic Front continued to support Cárdenas by signing a Declaration for the Defense of Popular Sovereignty.
+Protests erupted in support of Cárdenas, the largest of which occurred on 16 July and had an attendance of at least 300,000 people.
+Nonetheless, the election was ratified.
 Years later, it was determined that there was indeed electoral fraud in the election.

 Founding

 The 1988 election sparked a movement against the authoritarian rule of the PRI.
 As an integral part of the movement towards democracy, the Party of the Democratic Revolution was formed as Mexico's only leftwing party.
-On May 5, 1989, Cárdenas declared the establishment of the PRD.
+On 5 May 1989, Cárdenas declared the establishment of the PRD.
 Former PRI members who also helped found the PRD include: Cárdenas, Porfirio Muñoz Ledo, Ifigenia Martínez y Hernández and Andrés Manuel López Obrador.

-The party was founded by smaller left-wing parties such as the Mexican Communist Party (PCM, Mexican Communist Party), Unified Socialist Party of Mexico (PSUM, Unified Socialist Party of Mexico), Socialist Mexican Party (PMS, Socialist Mexican Party) and Mexican Workers' Party (PMT, Mexican Workers' Party).
+The party was founded by smaller left-wing parties such as the Mexican Communist Party (PCM), Unified Socialist Party of Mexico (PSUM), Mexican Socialist Party (PMS) and Mexican Workers' Party (PMT).
 The PMS donated its registration with the Federal Electoral Commission (CFE) to enable the new party to be established.